casper-network/docs-archive/dapp-dev-guide/transfer-workflow.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 We recommended starting your integration by using the `Casper testnet <https://docs.cspr.community/docs/testnet.html>`_.

-Accounts for the testnet can be created using the Rust Casper client or the block explorer, `Clarity <https://clarity-testnet-old.make.services/#/>`_.
+Accounts for the testnet can be created using the Rust Casper client or `the Block Explorer <https://testnet.cspr.live/#/>`_.

 You need to create one account for the source of the transfer and one for the target account.